mmilano/SidePanelCollapse/README.md

-# Some notes
+# Notes

+I originally cobbled this library together in order to fill a need that I had on my own project.

 SidePanelCollapse was created and designed for a static site, a set of static html pages with links between the pages.
-Therefore, many of the methods and behaviors are written on that assumption, and not, for example, a more dynamic site like a single-page application.
+Therefore, many of the methods and behaviors are written on that assumption, and not, for example, a more dynamic context like an application where the links may have complex behaviors connected to them.
 It should be possible to adapt to more complex contexts.
 Let me know if you find success or encounter issues.

-#### Demo FPO content
+##### Demo FPO content
 The FPO text on the examples pages was caffeinated-ly generated by [Coffee Ipsum][CoffeeIpsum].

+##### Pioneers
+There are other examples in the wild demonstrating a Bootstrap horizontal collapse that I may have read when originally trying to work out how to make sideways happen.
+To the original authors of those: thank you for your inspiration and help, direct or indirect.

-## Building the Project
+## Building the Library

 ### About The Production Builds